Veranep/TMCI_Kamiel_Baran_Vera/README.md

 - How can we evaluate the performance of our model, in comparison to an existing translation model?

 ## Dataset
 We want to use the [OpenSubtitles dataset](http://opus.nlpl.eu/OpenSubtitles-v2018.php) on translated movie subtitles.
-We will first tokenize the dataset per sentence, then lemmatize the tokens and use part-of-speech tagging on them.
+We will first divide the dataset for easier reading, then pickle it as objects.
 We will possibly need to filter out punctuation and very unfrequent words, in both languages.
-We are planning on using the translation memory files (TMX), and to use the files in python the reader provided by the [translate-toolkit](https://github.com/translate/translate).
+Rather than using the .tmx format, we just got the lines in the .pkl format because we don't need all the utilities offered by a .tmx extension

 ## A tentative list of milestones for the project
 * Preprocessing
-  * Tokenize
-  * PoS tagging
-  * Lemmatize
+  * Chunk the dataset to smaller bits
+  * Pickle as list objects
   * Filter
-  * Sample the dataset to theoritize
+  * Sample the dataset
 * Training the model
   * Research into which kind of models and approaches exist
   * Decide on a couple of models to experiment with